snok/drf-openapi-tester/docs/implementation.rst

-    class Animals(ResponseValidationView):  # <-- add the view class here here def get(self, request, version: int):
+    class Animals(ResponseValidationView):  # <-- add the view class here here
+        # if you haven't documented the 400 error code,
+        # the response validation will fail when receiving a 400 response
+        ignored_status_codes = [400]

+        def get(self, request, version: int):
             animals = {
                 'dog': 'very cool',